Colchester Master 2500 Lathe

 Motor out and a quick clean, looks strait forward enough and is a standard fitting to the machine.

-Carefull use of the puller, after noticing the lock screw in the depths of the Vee groves.
+Careful use of the puller, after noticing the lock screw in the depths of the Vee groves.

-Once the end plates are off, a quick check of the windings and an insulation check i also replaced the rotor bearings.
+Once the end plates are off, a quick check of the winding's and an insulation check i also replaced the rotor bearings.

 I run up the main spindle with the VHD and after a bit of clutch adjustment and I'm back in business.
 The oil in the head stock (what was left) was badly contaminated.
 So a guess of what's in the gearbox is not going to be a shot in the dark. so lets have that apart to see what's there.